ttwag/P5_Smart_Recycling_System/README.md

 # Smart Recycling System

-This project addresses the issue of waste management by designing a robotic trash sorting system.
+This is a senior design team project that addresses the issue of waste management by designing a robotic trash sorting system.
 The system enhances recycling efforts by sorting plastic bottles from landfill waste and incorporating a detection mechanism for special objects.
 Our design also communicates with users through a mobile application, providing real-time updates on the sorting process.

 ![Figure5](./image/Figure5.jpg)